OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container.md

 |**81**|Port for API and HTTP portal |
 |**10943**|Port for Polling Tentacles to contact the server|

-_The Octopus Server container does not currently support HTTPS however this should be available sometime soon_
+_The Octopus Server container does not currently support HTTPS however this should be available sometime in the future_

 #### Volume Mounts
 Read Docker [docs](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) about mounting volume.